nvimdev/lspsaga.nvim/README.md

 ### Highlight Group

-Colors can be simply changed by overwriting the default highlights groups LspSaga is using.
+Colors can be simply changed by overwriting the default highlight groups LspSaga is using.

 ```vim